Background pattern

 • intestinal obstruction,

-• abnormal urine test (protein in urine),
+• abnormal urine test (protein in the urine),

-• skin or deep tissue infections,
+• skin or subcutaneous tissue infections,

 • sudden and severe allergic reaction with difficulty breathing, swelling, dizziness, tachycardia, sweating, and loss of consciousness (anaphylactic shock).